engisalor/sketch-grammar-explorer/README.md

 ***Manually***

-Either add your username and API key to `data/config.yml`, or just add your username and execute the `keyring` command below to have your OS manage your key. `data/.config.yml` can be used instead to keep credentials untracked by git.
+Either add your username and API key to `data/config.yml`, or only add your username and execute the `keyring` command below to have your OS manage your key. `data/.config.yml` can be used instead to keep credentials untracked by git.

 ```python
 import keyring